 After arriving the capital Bangkok, the idea is to know a bit of the lush (and more authentic) North of the country.
 An escape to the world-famous Thai islands on the south is inevitable and is the best place to relax before ending your trip.

-Why this itinerary is awesome:
+Why this itinerary?

 - Apart from the capital, you’ll get to know both the North and South of the country